tripod31/foo_lyricsource/README.md

 ####Install python3
 Download installer from https://www.python.org/.
-Make sure that those directories are in your PATH enviromnevt.
+After you have installed it,Make sure that those directories are in your PATH enviromnevt.

     [python installed dir]
     [python installed dir]\script